GDSC-CV/recycle_app/README.md

 ## Features

-This app includes the following features:
+Rethink, Recycle! includes the following features:

-- **Password Reset:** Users can reset their password via email if they forget it.
-- **Recyclings Scanning:** Users can use their device's camera to take a photo of a recyclable material, and the app will use OpenCV image processing and deep learning database to classify the recyclings.
+- **Recyclings Recognition:** Users can take a photo of recyclings by their deviece's camera, and the app will classify the recyclable materials by OpenCV image processing and deep learning database.
-- **Related Articles:** Users can read articles related to recycling and sustainable living, to learn more about how to reduce their environmental impact.
+- **Related Articles:** We provides daily articles about sustainable living, empowering users to learn about ways to lessen their impact on the environment.
-- **Friend Invitations:** Users can invite their friends to join the app and compete on a recycling leaderboard.
+- **Friend Invitations:** Through the app, users can invite their friends to join and to compete on a leaderboard.
-- **Friend Leaderboard:** Users can compete for the top spot on the leaderboard.
+- **Friend Leaderboard:** Users can engage in a competition with their friends, striving to get the highest ranking on the recycling leaderboard.
-- **Notifications:** Users receive reminders to log in and recycle daily.
+- **Notifications:** Users may turn on the daily notification to remind themselves to log in and to recycle.
+- **Password Reset:** Once you forget your password, this app will send you an email containing a link to reset your password.

 ## Technologies Used

-This app was built using the following technologies:
+**Rethink, Recycle!** was built using the following technologies:

-- **Firebase:** Firebase Authentication and Cloud Firestore were used to handle user authentication and data storage.
 - **Flutter:** Flutter was used to build the mobile app interface.
-- **Kaggle:** Kaggle is a website where we collected recycling images for machine learning.
+- **Firebase:** Firebase Authentication and Cloud Firestore were used for handling user authentication and data storage.
+- **Firebase Cloud Messaging:** Firebase Cloud Messaging was used to send push notifications to users who haven't logged in on that day.
 - **OpenCV:** OpenCV was used for image processing and object recognition, to classify the recyclings from user photos.
 - **Deep Learning:** Deep learning models were used to train the image recognition algorithm for classifying the recyclings.
-- **Firebase Cloud Messaging:** Firebase Cloud Messaging was used to send push notifications to users who haven't logged in on that day.

-## Getting Started
+## Getting Strted

 To get started with **Rethink, Recycle!**, follow these steps:

-1. Sign up using your email to create an account and set up your password.
+1. Using your email to sign up and set up your password.
 Once you forget your password, our app will send you an email containing a link to reset your password.
-2. Take a photo or upload a photo of your recyclables.
+2. Take a photo or upload a photo of your recyclings.
-3. Our app will quickly and accurately identify the type of recyclable material you have.
+3. Our app will identify the type of recyclable material you have quickly and accurately.
-4. When you successfully recycle your material, you'll earn points towards your account.
+4. When you recycle your material successfully, you will earn points toward your accounts!
-5. You also can read articles on our app to earn points!
+5. Reading articles on our app is also a way to earn points!
-6. Keep earning points to compete with your friends and climb up the leaderboard!
+6. Keep earning points to climb up the leaderboard!